-Littleton will always build on the shoulders of its founders and past civic leaders who were the innovators and community champions of their day.
-They established expectations and standards for Littleton that enabled the community to prosper and navigate through periods of both incremental and phenomenal change.
+Littleton will always be building on the shoulders of its original founders and past civic leaders who were the determined innovators and community champions of their day.
+They established certain expectations and standards for Littleton that enabled the community to prosper and navigate through periods of both incremental and phenomenal change.
 Among the core values ingrained many decades ago that still endure are civic involvement, outstanding public schools, preserving and celebrating local history, and being a model community and leading voice among other cities in the region and state.
-The proud residents and leaders of today, likewise, must pass on this community spirit and shared legacy that now reflects their influence.
+The proud residents and leaders of today, likewise, must pass on this community spirit and shared legacy that also now reflects their influence.